 Start College With Community

 Live with a local family homestay and gain an appreciation for another culture and way of life during your abroad experience in Argentina.
 Our experienced staff is on-site to support you and guide you towards a transformative first year abroad experience.

 Take College Courses

-In addition to in class teachings delivered by our Academic Providers, the museums, sites, and neighborhoods of Buenos Aires will become your classroom as you dive into your abroad experience.
-Practice your conversational Spanish during a trip to El Ateneo, one of the most beautiful bookstores in the world, or learn about the history of Latin American Art during a class trip to the MALBA.
+In addition to classroom learning delivered by our Academic Providers, the museums, sites, and neighborhoods of Buenos Aires will become your 2nd classroom as you experience all that your host country has to offer.
+Practice your conversational Spanish during a trip to El Ateneo, a renowned bookstore that used to be a theater, or learn about the history of Latin American Art during a class trip to the MALBA.

 Your Student Life Coordinator will set you up with everything you need to confidently explore the city.
 During your abroad experience in Argentina you can also opt-in to exciting cultural activities and excursions with your Verto cohort—like a trip to the San Telmo Market to watch the Tango street performers, a polo match, or a guided tour of La Boca neighborhood!

 In the classroom, you’ll enjoy small class sizes, energetic and caring professors, and hands-on learning delivered by our Academic Providers.

 Going to class will actually become the highlight of your day.